Table of Contents

 E.g. 02.
 John Keats “La Belle Dame Sans Merci

-4. Opera Ballads:
+4. Opera Ballads

 Ballad opera is an explicitly English style of comic opera that dates back to the 18th century.
 Its stories are sometimes ridiculous or exaggerated.
-Songs were basically used as background music for spoken dialogue.
-Such operas initially utilised ballads or folk melodies with new lyrics; later, tunes from successful operas were adopted, or occasionally new music was produced.
+Songs were used as background music for spoken dialogue.
+Such operas initially utilized ballads or folk melodies with new lyrics; later, tunes from successful operas were adopted, or occasionally new music was produced.

 One of the most famous ballad opera examples to learn more about opera ballads is John Gay’s “The Beggar’s Opera.”
 John Gay performed and published his three-act ballad opera “The Beggar’s opera” in 1728.
 The language of this work is a mixture of humor and satire and both modern and classic English, Irish, Scottish, and French tunes mesh with these songs.

 In this piece, Gay portrays a group of thieves and prostitutes in 18th-century London.
 The main characters are Macheath, a highwayman, Polly, his daughter, and Peachum, a fence for stolen goods.
-Gay has harsh criticism for the authorities, wealthy culture, marriages, and Italian operas.
-The parallels between the moral corruption of the opera’s protagonists and contemporary highborn society are particularly evident.

-Other examples of ballad operas include:
+Other examples of Ballad Examples operas include:

 E.g. 01.
 Thomas Arne and Isaac Bickerstaffe’s – “Love in a Village”